-Launched in 2008, the Hachette Manuscript Development program continues to provide a vital professional and creative development opportunity for emerging Australian writers.
-Shortlisted writers, and their manuscripts, are invited to participate in a fourday retreat program, during which they receive feedback and workshopping opportunities with Hachette Australia publishers, editors and authors, undertake specialised training designed to support establishing a writing career, and take part in networking events with industry leaders.
+Launched in 2008, the Hachette Manuscript Development program provides a vital professional and creative development opportunity for emerging Australian writers.
+Shortlisted writers are invited to participate in a four-day retreat program, during which they receive feedback on their manuscripts and workshopping opportunities with Hachette Australia publishers, editors and authors, undertake specialised training in establishing a writing career, and take part in networking events with industry leaders.

 "I had only been writing for a short time.
 But during those five days I learned an enormous amount and still refer to the notes I took during the seminars.
 I was subsequently offered a two book contract."
-Phillipa Fioretti was accepted into the program in 2008 and her debut novel Books of Love was published in 2010.
-Her second novel Fragment of Dreams was release in April 2011.
+Phillipa Fioretti was accepted into the program in 2008.
+Her debut novel Books of Love was published in 2010 and her second novel Fragment of Dreams in 2011.

 "Not only did I get to go on a five-day retreat in sunny Queensland, but I also got to share the experience with seven other fantastic writers.
 I left the program with a strong direction and focus."
 Favel Parrett was accepted into the 2008 program and her debut novel Past The Shallows was published in 2011.
 It has since been longlisted for the 2012 Miles Franklin Award and won the Australian Book Industry Awards for Newcomer of the Year.